A Guide to Visiting Stephansdom, Vienna (What to Do & Tips)

 10

 The most significant features of the pulpit are the four church “fathers” who had a profound impact on church doctrine.
+From back to front, their faces reveal unique expressions:

 The stairway of Saint Stephen’s Cathedral’s pulpit, Vienna, Austria